NHN-SIU/automatic-carnival/docs/run_docker-compose.md

     invoke build
     invoke db-import
     invoke start
 *Note*: The invoke db-import command requires a pre-existing database backup.
+(Not necessary)

 ## Exporting the Current Database
 To export the current database state: